 Amex is relaunching the entire Hilton credit card lineup on January 18, 2018.

-- Hilton Honors American Express Ascend Card ($95 annual fee–One free reward night after spending $15,000 and up to 12x Hilton Honors points)
+- Hilton Honors American Express Surpass Card (One free reward night after spending $15,000 and up to 12x Hilton Honors points on eligible purchases at Hilton)

-- Hilton Honors American Express Aspire Card ($450 annual fee–One free weekend night each year, up to 14x points on Hilton stays and 7x on airfare, and $250 air travel credit)
+- Hilton Honors American Express Aspire Card (One free weekend night each year, up to 14x points on eligible Hilton stays)

-The all-new Amex Ascend is like the old Citi Hilton Reserve.
+The Surpass is like the old Citi Hilton Reserve.
 If you want a premium travel credit card that offers posh air travel perks yet gives you the opportunity to earn Hilton Honors on every purchase, choose the Aspire instead.
 With either option, you can also qualify for the Amex welcome offer again.

 Use an Amex Membership Rewards Credit Card

-The Platinum Card from American Express and the Amex Premier Rewards Gold give you the opportunity to earn bonus points on every travel purchase.
+The Platinum Card from American Express gives you the opportunity to earn bonus points on every travel purchase.
 You can then transfer your points on a 1:1 basis to many airline and hotel travel partners including Hilton.

 Since hotel points aren’t always the most valuable travel rewards currency, this additional flexibility can boost your award travel potential.
 You can still redeem your Amex points for Hilton stays whenever you want and also for flights when you don’t want to pay cash for a plane ticket.